danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 So my understanding of how this works is based on a combination of thinking deeply, diagramming, and reading through the [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) code base (which has evolved a lot since the original 2021 paper was published).
 I'll share what I've gathered on how this works below.

-Now before we dive in, let's review the cross-entropy loss formula:
+Before we dive in, let's review the cross-entropy loss formula:

 $$
 \text{CE} = -\sum_{i}^{n} p(x_i) log(q(x_i))